Roadmaps can smooth alignment, improve strategic organization and centralize team collaboration—regardless of what kind of business you have.

 How to create a roadmap and what to include in it really depends on the type of roadmap you’re creating.
 But generally speaking, there’s a set of essential elements and qualities that apply to all roadmaps.

 It has to be flexible.
-If you want to succeed at implementing a roadmapping process at your company, you need to treat roadmaps as flexible tools, not static documents.
 Strategy-setting can get complex, ambiguous and uncertain—so you need the most flexible roadmapping tool that can adapt to that reality.

 It has to be collaborative.
 What’s the best way to gain buy-in and alignment on a plan?
 Involve your stakeholders early in the roadmap planning process, listen to their objections and concerns and be curious about their reasoning for why some things should be prioritized over others.
 Learn how to say no, but also take the time to listen and understand where your teammates are coming from when it comes to prioritizing their work.